Marion Davies: Thomas Ince scandal

 In November 1924, Davies was among those revelers aboard Hearst's steam yacht Oneida for a weekend party that culminated in the death of film producer Thomas Ince.
-Ince purportedly suffered an attack of acute indigestion while aboard the luxury yacht and was escorted off it in San Diego by Hearst's studio manager, Dr. Daniel Goodman.
+Ince purportedly suffered an attack of acute indigestion while aboard the luxury yacht and was escorted from it in San Diego by Hearst's studio manager, Dr. Daniel Goodman.
 Ince was put on a train bound for Los Angeles.
 When his condition worsened, he was removed from the train at Del Mar.
 Dr. T. A. Parker and a nurse, Jesse Howard, provided him with medical attention.
 Ince allegedly told them he had drunk a strong liquor aboard Hearst's yacht.
 He was taken to his Hollywood home where he died.

 Following Ince's death, rumors became widespread that Hearst had caught Ince "pressing unwelcome attentions on Miss Davies and shot him fatally".
 A variant of this rumor alleged that Davies had a sexual liaison with guest Charlie Chaplin, and that Hearst mistook Ince for Chaplin and shot him out of jealousy.
 Chaplin's valet allegedly witnessed Ince being carried from Hearst's yacht and claimed that Ince's head was "bleeding from a bullet wound".
 Screenwriter Elinor Glyn, a fellow guest at the party, claimed "everyone aboard the yacht had been sworn to secrecy, which would hardly have seemed necessary if poor Ince had died of natural causes".
 Years later, Chaplin's wife Lita Grey repeated claims that Chaplin had sexually pursued Marion Davies aboard Hearst's yacht and that a violent altercation had occurred.
 However, there was never any substantive evidence to support these allegations.

 After Ince's death, District Attorney Chester C. Kempley of San Diego conducted an inquiry and issued a public statement which declared "the death of Thomas H. Ince was caused by heart failure as a result of an attack of acute indigestion".
 Despite the district attorney's declaration, and the fact that three physicians and a nurse had attended Ince before he died, the rumors persisted.
 Consequently, "one can still hear solemn stories in Hollywood today that Ince was murdered" in a jealous dispute over Davies.